-Our comprehensive conservation plan (CCP) is in progress at Sunkhaze Meadows.
+The final comprehensive conservation plan (CCP) for Sunkhaze Meadows is now available.
 This plan will determine management activities for the next 15 years.
-To view our CCP, learn more and get involved, visit our planning page.Comprehensive Conservation Planning
+To view our CCP, visit our conservation page.Comprehensive Conservation Planning

 About the Complex

-Sunkhaze Meadows is managed as part of the Maine Coastal Islands Complex.
+Sunkhaze Meadows is managed as part of the Moosehorn National Wildlife Refuge Complex.

 Learn more about the complex

 The National Wildlife Refuge System, within the U.S. Fish and Wildlife Service, manages a national network of lands and waters set aside to conserve America’s fish, wildlife, and plants.